SSDD-2025/Grupo-16/README.md

 For each of the needed images, Docker will check if the image is downloaded in the host so that is available to use or will pull them from their repository (in this case, from DockerHub).

-After, you will have access to the webpage in `https://localhost:8443` (at port 8443 in the host that executes the artifact).
+After, you will have access to the webpage in `https://localhost:8443` (at port 8443 of the host that executes the artifact).

 >[!NOTE]
 > In order to delete or finish the execution in any of the exposed methods, just execute `docker compose -f path_to_docker-compose down -v` (without `-v` if you want to persist the volumes).